kalebhings/aura-journal-ai/README.md

 > An intelligent, private, and multimodal journaling application designed to make self-reflection effortless and insightful.

-This repository contains the source code for Aura. **Phase 1 of development is complete**, with a functional full-stack application connecting a React frontend to a Java Spring Boot backend.
+This repository contains the source code for Aura. **Phase 2 of development is complete.** The application now features a full-stack, multi-language architecture where the frontend, backend, and AI microservice are all fully integrated for sentiment analysis.

 ---